- 📖 Geeky Medics OSCE Book

 Does the patient still feel suicidal?

-If you were to feel like this again, what might you do differently?
+If the patient were to feel like this again, what might they do differently?

-What might prevent you from doing this again in the future?
-Is there anything to live for? (protective factors)
+What does the patient think might prevent them from doing this again in the future?

 Specific questions to ask about overdose

-How much of the medication did you take?
+How much of the medication did the patient take?

-What did you think that amount of medication would do?
+What did the patient think that amount of medication would do?

-What made you decide to take the medication/how long have you been thinking about taking an overdose for?
+What made the patient decide to take the medication/how long had they been thinking about taking an overdose for?

-What did you do after taking the medication?
+What did the patient do after taking the medication?

 Specific questions to ask about cutting